Information for students with caring responsibilities

-Every student is allocated a personal tutor who is there to support you with both academic and any personal issues that may arise.
-Students are invited to initial personal tutor meetings when you start your course, and we recommend that you discuss any responsibilities you have which may have an impact of your studies or your ability to attend classes.
+Every student is allocated an academic mentor who is there to support you with both academic and any personal issues that may arise.
+Students are invited to initial academic mentor meetings when you start your course, and we recommend that you discuss any responsibilities you have which may have an impact of your studies or your ability to attend classes.

 From time-to-time we understand that you may experience difficulties in keeping up with academic work or with attending classes if problems occur at home with the person you are caring for.
 In these cases, it's likely that your department will ask you to complete an Exceptional Circumstances form, which will allow the school to take into account any difficulties that you may be experiencing and they may be able to offer flexibility in your deadlines and assessments.

 If you have clashes between your timetable and your caring responsibilities you should discuss this with your department to see if it’s possible for alternative options to be put in place.
 It may not always be possible for timetables to be changed, but by talking this through with appropriate staff in your department, other solutions may be available.

 As a student with caring responsibilities, we understand that you may find it difficult to attend exams scheduled at certain times of the day.
 Therefore, if due to caring responsibilities you are unable to attend University examinations on a particular day of the week, or at a certain time of day, you should complete a Caring Responsibilities Form and submit this to the Examinations Team.
 Please see the Student Records and Examinations webpages for further information.